jensarps/AMD-feature/README.md

 AMD-feature allows you to list those features in an implementation map.
-And if there are multiple implementations for a given feature, you can provide a method for each implementation in this map, that decides whether a specific implemenation should be used to satisfy the requirement for a certain feature.
+And if there are multiple implementations for a given feature, you can provide a method for each implementation in this map, that decides whether a specific implementation should be used to satisfy the requirement for a certain feature.

 Benefits